 What is the strategic value of non-operational rail corridors?
 Tourism?
-6.0 TASMANIAN PLANNING POLICY: CULTURAL HERITAGE 6.1 Aboriginal Cultural Heritage The strategies relate to numerous matters that are outside the jurisdiction of the planning system.
-There is a process under separate State legislation in consultation with the Aboriginal community for determining whether land use will adversely impact Aboriginal heritage.
-There are circumstances where Aboriginal heritage values and development co-exist and promote Aboriginal cultural values, which it is noted are current cultural practice as well as heritage e.g. tourism uses.
-Strategy 3 could effectively prohibit use and development that is acceptable to the Aboriginal community in regard to its degree of impact.
-6.2 Historic Cultural Heritage 7.0 PLANNING PROC ESSES supported and goes to the right to local plann TPP process to date an mechanisms for local planning and involvement in the process is Council's earlier comments that the TPP's must inherently recognise ing and provide for it.
-A discussed above, Council submits that the d the draft TPP's, has failed to meet the LUPAA objective to involve t is important to understand the distinction between consultation and 7.1 Consultation The strategies for consultation relate to matters that are outside jurisdiction of the planning scheme.
-Ideally the TPP should elevate the role of local consultation determining the balance of competing interests expressed in suite of TPP's.
-It is not just a 'top-down' approach, the objectives of the LUI also enshrine a 'bottom-up' role in regard to local aspiration involvement.
-7.2 Strategic Planning The strategies actually read as an effective suite of principles that inform not only the TPP's, but the subordinate instruments that ar subject to them.
-Recommend reframing this section as the 'purpose' or 'principle and aims to be achieved by the TPP's'.
+6.0 TASMANIAN PLANNING POLICY: CULTURAL HERITAGE 6.1 Aboriginal Cultural Heritage The strategies relate to numerous matters that are out jurisdiction of the planning system.
+There is a process under separate State legislation in conswith the Aboriginal community for determining whether I will adversely impact Aboriginal heritage.
+There are circum where Aboriginal heritage values and development coepromote Aboriginal cultural values, which it is noted are cultural practice as well as heritage e.g. tourism uses.
+Strategy 3 could effectively prohibit use and development acceptable to the Aboriginal community in regard to its definingact.
+6.2 Historic Cultural Heritage Is local heritage regarded as 'significant'?
+How is significant to be interpreted?
+Is the expectation of the State that there will be a local heritage list of places and/or heritage precincts in LPS's?
+7.0 PLANNING PROC ESSES Discussion around the mechanisms for local planning and involvement in the process is supported and goes to Council's earlier comments that the TPP's must inherently recognise the right to local planning and provide for it.
+A discussed above, Council submits that the TPP process to date and the draft TPP's, has failed to meet the LUPAA objective to involve the public in planning.
+It is important to understand the distinction between consultation and public notification.
+7.1 Consultation The strategies for consultation relate to matters that are outs jurisdiction of the planning scheme.
+Ideally the TPP should elevate the role of local consultated determining the balance of competing interests expressed suite of TPP's.
+It is not just a 'top-down' approach, the objectives of the also enshrine a 'bottom-up' role in regard to local aspiration involvement.
+7.2 Strategic Planning The strategies actually read as an effective suite of principles that inform not only the TPP's, but the subordinate instruments that are subject to them.
+Recommend reframing this section as the 'purpose' or 'principles and aims to be achieved by the TPP's'.
 7.3 Regulation Further to comments above, regulation must also be able to reflect local aspiration, as enshrined in the LUPAA.